-The most successful search marketing strategies contain one hack to scale SEO performance - and it has nothing to do with search engines, links, or content.
+The most successful search marketers use a simple hack to scale their SEO performance - and it has nothing to do with search engines, links, or content.
+What's the secret to their success?
+SEO reporting.

-They align the entire organization to their goal – increasing visibility in search results and attracting as much organic search traffic as possible.
+Those marketers align everyone in the organization to their goal – Increasing visibility in search results and attracting as much organic search traffic as possible.

-It’s only when everyone understands the value of search engine optimization and sees its value in terms of their goals that the true growth of an organization happens.
+It’s only when every stakeholder sees the value of SEO in terms of their goals that the true growth of an organization happens.

-In this post, I'll illustrate another idea to help evangelize SEO within your organization – using reporting to demonstrate the value the channel delivers across various departments, not just the organization as a whole.
+In this post, I'll illustrate another way to help evangelize SEO within your organization.
+I’ll show you how to use SEO reports to demonstrate the value the channel delivers across various departments, not just the organization as a whole.

 Today, Everyone Cares About the Data